open-contracting-extensions/public-private-partnerships/docs/framework.md

 The discount rates used should be specified in the disclosure along with the risk premium used, if any, and an explanation for the rate of risk premium used, referring to guidance, if any available in this regard or describing project-specific circumstances that justify the risk premium rate used.

- Structured information and supporting details about the discount rate and risk premium used by government to evaluate the PPP should be provided in the `award/evaluationIndicators` section of an OCDS release.
+Structured information and supporting details about the discount rate and risk premium used by government to evaluate the PPP should be provided in the `award/evaluationIndicators` section.

 **Schema**: Information can be provided using the following OCDS fields.